shawngraham/cdh2020/content/en/tutorials/twine.md

 ![infoccom graphic](https://i1.wp.com/www.keithpalmer.ca/images/BrainAd2.jpg)

 Before video games went all-in on powerful graphics, games (and playful engagements) could create deep simulations and immersive worlds simply through text.
 Ever get lost in a book?
 These were like that - but the book read you back, changing depending on what you did (or did not do).
 In recent years, there has been a renaissance in these kinds of experiences.
 For convenience, we call these 'interactive fiction' but they don't need to have fantastical settings.
 One of the key tools in this renaissance has been the tool [Twine](https://twinery.org) by Chris Klimas.
 Meant for generating choose-your-own-adventure type stories, the tool is sufficiently subtle that quite complex experiences can be created.
-There is a [lesson at the Programming Historian currently in development, by @gkirilloff](https://github.com/programminghistorian/ph-submissions/issues/348) that I am very excited to see come out, because I think scripting out, mocking up, and building compelling experiences around our scholarship is a necessary part of the digital historian's toolkit.
+There is a [lesson at the Programming Historian](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine); please check it out.
+I am very excited to see come out, because I think scripting out, mocking up, and building compelling experiences around our scholarship is a necessary part of the digital historian's toolkit.

 In Kirilloff's tutorial, they point to a few of the reasons why we might want to build these kinds of experiences - for one, it widens accessibility to our scholarship; for another, it allows us to deal with contingency and the idea that the past was not fore-ordained; and that the world is a complex system (goverened by non-linear interactions and feedback loops).